 When should somebody start treatment?

-Research from the START study has demonstrated that early, if not immediate, HIV treatment increases life expectancy, improves health and prevents serious illness by more than 50% compared to those who delay starting treatment.
+Research from the START study has demonstrated that early, if not immediate, HIV treatment increases life expectancy, improves health and prevents serious illness by more than 50 per cent compared to those who delay starting treatment.
 Since 2014, guidelines have been changed so people can start treatment immediately.

-The consensus of doctors and health organisation worldwide is that all people with HIV should receive effective HIV treatments, both to preserve their good health and to reduce the risk of transmitting HIV.
+The consensus of doctors and health organisations worldwide is that all people living with HIV should receive effective HIV treatments, both to preserve their good health and to help prevent new HIV transmissions.
 If a person is living with HIV, the recommendation is to start and stay on treatment.
 Doing otherwise will jeopardise their health and wellbeing.

 What if someone stops using their HIV treatment?